Access keys used on this site are:

 Trusts rather than individual doctors receive

-who are responsible to ensure that this money is spent on
+who are responsible for ensuring that this money is spent on

-additional SAS Development Funds are for professional and not
+development funds are for professional and not clinical skills

 Nationally there has been difficulty ensuring